Cheonma-2: General layout and armor

 Visually, the Cheonma-2 appears to be a mixed design of the American M1 Abrams and the Russian T-14 Armata or Iranian Zulfiqar tank, although its overall layout is more similar to the latter.
 The front of the turret's armor is angled similarly to the M1 Abrams.
 The hull of the tank features armor plates on the sides, with slat armor on the rear sides protecting the engine just like the T-14.
 The glacis plate of the Cheonma-2 is slightly different from the T-14 and the driver's position is located at the center front of the hull.
 The tank is equipped with composite armor that is believed to be on par with ones equipped on third generation main battle tanks and is possibly modular in design.
 Parts of the turret appear to have armor up to 10 cm thick to defend against top attack munitions.

 Compared to the Songun-Ho tank, the commander sits in the right side of the turret.
 The change in position may indicate an addition of an autoloader inside the turret, but the 4th crew member makes this unlikely.
 The tank has seven road wheels, indicating that it is bigger than previous North Korean tanks (which have six wheels).
 These road wheels are protected by rubber plates or skirts.
 During a parade on July 27, 2023, the tank was seen with additional explosive reactive armor: turret ERA design and placement looks similar to that of Kontakt-5, while hull sides are provided with larger modules of unknown ERA type.
-This design was dubbed as M2024.
-In November, 2024, a new version of the tank was revealed, featuring composite armor modules for the turret, and new hull sides ERA.
+This design was dubbed as M2023.
+In November, 2024, a new version of the tank was revealed, featuring composite armor modules for the turret, and new hull sides ERA, dubbed as M2024.